aarlint/pathauth/readme.md

 # Path Auth

-Path auth is a middleware plugin for [Traefik](https://github.com/containous/traefik) which enables authorization on the path when chained behind [traefik-forward-auth](https://github.com/thomseddon/traefik-forward-auth), making it possible to place simple user authorization based on regex and userlists defined in middleware.
+Path auth is a middleware plugin for [Traefik](https://github.com/containous/traefik) which enables authorization on the path when chained behind [traefik-forward-auth](https://github.com/thomseddon/traefik-forward-auth) or basic auth, making it possible to place simple user authorization based on regex and userlists defined in middleware.

 ## Configuration